Some posts contain compensated links. Please read this disclaimer for more info.

 - Air.
 By plane, your best bet is to hop on a flight to Rijeka and take public transport or a ferry from there to the island.

-While mainland Croatia is splendid, there is loads to discover across the sea!Share
+While mainland Croatia is splendid, there are loads of things to discover across the Adriatic sea on Cres!Share